m2osw/snaplogger/README.md

             << snaplogger::section(snaplogger::get_component("electric-fence"))
             << snaplogger::section(snaplogged::g_normal_component)
             << "My message here"
-            << SNAP_LOG_END;
+            << SNAP_LOG_SEND;

     **Note:** You should allocate your components once and then reuse their pointers for efficiency.
 Calling the get_component() function each time is considered slow.

-    You can print the list of components attached to a message using the `${components}` variable.
+    You can print the list of components attached to a message using the `${components}` variable in your message format.
 This can be useful while debugging.
 Probably less useful in production.
 It can help you find out why a message does or does not make it through a given appender filter.

     Messages are also filtered from the set of components defined on the command line with the `--log-component` option.
 You can specify the